What Other Kids Are Reading

 Although athlete's foot occurs mostly among teen and young adult guys, kids and women can get it, too.
 People with sweaty or damp feet are at risk.
 Walking barefoot where others also walk barefoot is one way the fungus can get on your feet in the first place.
-That's why your mom or dad might say to wear your sandals when you're showering in a public shower.
+That's why your mom or dad might say to wear flip-flops when you're showering in a public shower.

 Why Is It Called Athlete's Foot?